 Before You Travel to Badlands National Park - Do This

-Certain airline companies don’t allow specific items in your baggage.
+- Find out about luggage restrictions: certain airline companies don’t allow specific items in your baggage.
 They also have a limit on how much you can carry.
 If you cross the limit or carry items that are not allowed, you will be put through hassle or have to pay.
 Avoid this by finding out beforehand and pack accordingly.

-This comes in handy when certain places do not accept digital copies.
+- Print physical copies of tickets and confirmed reservations: this comes in handy when certain places do not accept digital copies.
 Also, if your phone stops working, a physical copy will save your trip.

-This will ensure your transactions aren’t flagged as unusual.
+- Let your bank know about your travel plans: this will ensure your transactions aren’t flagged as unusual.
 It hardly takes a few minutes and will save you trouble while you’re shopping on vacation.

 But the most important part of your preparation is buying adequate travel insurance coverage for you and fellow travelers so you enjoy a relaxing vacation.